YangyangFu/mpc-drl-tl/Progress.md

 NU discussed their conceptual design of fault-tolerant deep reinforcement learning control framework.

 They proposed an evloving virtual environment to learn system states based on historical virtual data.
 The predicted value in the virtual environment is compared with measured data from actual environment.
 If difference is small, have confidence over current measurement.
 If difference is large, use data from virtual environement.

+## 11/13/2020

+NU mentioned their needs in the following quoted email:

+    Instead of making 5 models for EnergyPlus as we discussed in the morning, could you make one specific-coarse model pair first?

+Other information for the models:

+    1. control inputs: discrete VAV terminal mass flowrate; for example, 5 level between 0 and maximum flow.
+This requires revisions of current Modelica VAV terminal model.
+    2. control objectives: minimize energy use while maintain room temperature